 use only

-WHY THIS MATTERS If you set up an MCP in Claude Code, it won’t automatically appear in your Desktop app.
+STILL TRUE If you set up an MCP in Claude Code, it won’t automatically appear in your Desktop app or Cowork.
 They have separate configs.
-And if you’re using Claude Code on the web, you get zero MCP support.
+Cowork shares MCP config with Desktop Chat, but Claude Code manages its own.

 WHICH CLAUDE PRODUCT TO USE